 The Strategist - Besides the Primarchs being peerless generals, this is part of the hat of the Ultramarines Legion: go into every battle with a theoretical (a sound understanding of what the situation is) and a practical (a solid plan of attack).

 Stuff Blowing Up: All over the place - this is Warhammer 40,000 after all - but special mention goes to Know No Fear.
 The initial phase of the Battle of Calth has Dan Abnett channeling Michael Bay, with a commandeered ship utterly destroying Calth's space dock, a twelve-kilometer grand cruiser crashing into a city and demolishing it, and the destruction of a low-orbit depot causing a group of Ultramarines to experience a rain of main battle tanks.It's all described in loving detail, and it is awesome.

-Teeth-Clenched Teamwork - Sometimes, it seems like the only thing keeping the Traitor Legions together is the Primarchs.
-And even then, it seems like the only thing keeping the Traitor Primarchs together is Horus.
+Teeth-Clenched Teamwork - Sometimes, it seems like the only thing keeping the Traitor Legions together is the Primarchs and the only thing keeping the Traitor Primarchs together is Horus.
 Corax forms part of his strategy around it, believing that if the Raven Guard attack behind enemies lines and slow the Traitors advance, they can delay the inevitable attack on Terra, causing cracks to form between the Traitor Legions and they'll turn on each other.
-It does happen, just after the Siege of Terra.
+It happens, just after the Siege of Terra.

 As of The Primarchs, Omegon is plotting behind Alpharius's back.

-The Unfettered - It doesn't matter what The Emperor asks, The Rout will carry it out; that's what they do.
+The Unfettered - It doesn't matter what the Emperor asks, the Rout will carry it out; that's what they do.
 Angron calls Russ out on this.